-5 flashes - Flame detected with gas valve closed 6 flashes - Compressor output delayed from short cycle/staging timer The flash rate is 0.25 seconds on, 0.25 seconds off with 2.0 seconds pause between flash codes.
-The flash rate is 0.25 seonds on, 0.25 seconds off with 2.0 seconds pause between flash codes.
+5 flashes - Flame detected with gas valve closed

+6 flashes - Compressor output delayed from short cycle/staging timer

+The flash rate is 0.25 seconds on, 0.25 seconds off with 2.0 seconds pause between flash codes.

-33. PRESSURE SERVICE PORTS
+34. PRESSURE SERVICE PORTS

 High and low pressure service ports are installed on all units so that the system operating pressures can be observed.
-Tables 17A & 17B outlines expected pressures at various indoor and outdoor temperatures.
+Tables 17A and 17B outline expected pressures at various indoor and outdoor temperatures.